psharma04/schoolnotes-2/source/_posts/sor1-hsc-consolidation-1.md

   - Religion And Beliefs in Australia post-1945
 date: 2019-11-26 11:49:52
 ---
-## Religion and Belief Systems in Australia Post-1945

 ## Contemporary Aboriginal Spirituality
 ### Aboriginal Spirituality as Determined by the Dreaming

 **Discuss how Aboriginal spirituality is determined by the Dreaming**